jlrickert/zet/docs/909/README.md

-# Trick for converting tables in word documents to markdown tables
+# Prompt: converting tables in word documents to markdown tables

 One trick that I found is to copy and paste the contents of a word document into vim.
 The contents will be garbage.
 I feed it into chat gpt to the format.